Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 Review summer shoes to see what still fits (especially for kids) and is in good condition for another season of summer fun.
 This includes flip flops, sandals (casual and dressy), water shoes, and hiking boots.

-During the summer we wear different types of accessories as part of our wardrobes.
+During the summer we wear different types of accessories as part of our wardrobe.
 Declutter hats, sunglasses, swim coverups, hair accessories in poor condition or that you no longer use.
-Take it a step further and do a full closet cleanout of the summer clothing you no longer wear.
+Take it a step further and do a full clothing clean out of the summer items you no longer wear.

 If you adjust your beauty routine by season, do a summer declutter of your makeup and skincare products.
 Get rid of colors that don’t flatter, too many duplicates of the same type of item and expired makeup.
 This includes brushes and sponges too.
 Skincare needs change during the hotter months.
 Review your routine and remove anything that no longer works for you (and won’t save until winter).